Atomic Kitten: 2020–2024: Other projects

 In June 2020, Frost joined Hamilton and McClarnon for an online interview as part of "Life Stories – The Interview Series" hosted by therapist Lisa Johnson and Hamilton herself.
 The band discussed their time together and the impact being in a girl band had on their individual mental health.

 On 6 July 2021, the group released a remake of "Whole Again" in support of England at UEFA Euro 2020, entitled "Southgate You're the One (Football's Coming Home Again)".
 Frost returned to the band for the first time since 2008 for a single release.
 They said: "It's been a whirlwind couple of days, but we are super excited and grateful to be able to contribute to the awesome energy and patriotism that is filling the England streets with this version of Whole Again.
 Totally inspired by the England football fans in support of Gareth Southgate and the super talented England football team, we will be singing loud and proud 'Football's coming home'."
 On 29 November 2021, the group said that Frost was returning to the group full-time.

 By 2022, McClarnon and Hamilton had continued performing as a duo.

 On 7 May 2023, McClarnon and Hamilton performed at a concert celebrating Liverpool music for the Eurovision Song Contest.

 On 11 October 2024, Hamilton announced via her Instagram account that she would be stepping down as a member of the group after a final performance two days later to concentrate on her solo career, effectively bringing Atomic Kitten to an end.

-In 2025, Frost, Hamilton and Katona appeared separately in the BBC Two series Girlbands Forever, in which they discussed their individual experiences in the group.